tmkontra/fastapi-fullstack-boilerplate/docs/index.md

     return render("item.html", {"id": id})
 ```

-This is equivalent to the previous code block.
+This route is equivalent to the previous code block.
 The code re-use is amplified by class-based views (see below).

+- The `RenderTemplate` constructor also accepts `**kwargs` and registers these key-value pairs as global variables in all your jinja templates.

 ## Class-Based Views